 Dear Henry,

-Old Lick Cemetery, I've learned more about historic burials and the legalities behind cemeteries than I ever imagined.
+Lately, because of my time spent with the story of the Old Lick Cemetery, I've learned more about historic burials and the legalities behind cemeteries than I ever imagined.
 More specifically, I've learned about the handling of indigent burials, and that is heartbreaking knowledge.

 The grounds of the Old Lick Cemetery were actually two separate cemeteries.
 One portion belonged to the African American congregation of the First Baptist Church, and the remaining grounds were a city-owned free burial ground for the local African American community or, in other terms, a potter's field.